databricks/diviner/.github/ISSUE_TEMPLATE/feature_request_template.md

 The Diviner Community encourages new feature contributions.
 Would you or another member of your organization be willing to contribute an implementation of this feature?

 - [ ] Yes.
 I can contribute this feature independently.
 - [ ] Yes.
-I would be willing to contribute this feature with guidance from the MLflow community.
+I would be willing to contribute this feature with guidance from the Diviner community.
 - [ ] No. I cannot contribute this feature at this time.

 ## Proposal Summary